-The Annual General Meeting held on 29 April 2021 also authorised the Board of Directors to, with or without deviation from the shareholders' preferential rights, and with or without provisions for contribution in kind, setoff or other conditions, resolve to issue Series B shares, convertibles and/or warrants (with rights to subscribe for or convert into Series B shares).
-The authorisation may be utilised on one or more occasions during the period up until the Annual General Meeting 2022.
+The Annual General Meeting held on 29 April 2022 also authorised the Board of Directors to, with or without deviation from the shareholders' preferential rights, and with or without provisions for contribution in kind, setoff or other conditions, resolve to issue Series B shares, convertibles and/or warrants (with rights to subscribe for or convert into Series B shares).
+The authorisation may be utilised on one or more occasions during the period up until the Annual General Meeting 2023.
 By resolutions in accordance with the authorisation, the number of shares may be increased by a number corresponding to a maximum of 10 percent of the number of outstanding shares in the company at the time when the Board of Directors first uses the authorisation.
 The purpose of the authorisation is to ensure financing of acquisitions of companies, part of companies or businesses or to strengthen the company's capital base and equity/ assets ratio.
 In case of deviation from the shareholders' preferential rights, issues by virtue of the authorisation shall be made on market conditions.
-The authorisation was utilised to carry out the issue in kind of 132,622,274 Series B shares in the company on 1 October 2021 in connection with Hexagon's acquisition of Infor's EAM business.

-Melker Schörling AB, the single largest shareholder in Hexagon, held a total of 110,250,000 Class A shares and 466,256,440 Class B shares at year-end 2021, representing 42.4 per cent of the votes and 21.3 per cent of the capital.
+Melker Schörling AB, the single largest shareholder in Hexagon, held a total of 110,250,000 Class A shares and 466,256,440 Class B shares at year-end 2022, representing 42.4 per cent of the votes and 21.3 per cent of the capital.
 No other shareholder has any direct or indirect shareholding representing 10 per cent or more of the total votes.